Mini Split HVAC systems are great for heating and cooling and are very versatile able to be fitted into almost any space.

 What Happens if a Mini Split is Undersized?

 If a mini split unit is undersized to a room, it will run constantly and never shut down.

 It will also not cool the room well and will need more capacity to properly cool or heat the area.

-Under sizing a mini split can be just as bad as oversizing a system since the unit will never shut down and run up operating costs.
+Under sizing a mini split can be just as bad as over-sizing a system since the unit will always run at maximum load and not cool the space properly.

 For example, How many BTUs are equal to 1-Ton?

 12000 BTUs are equal to 1-Ton, which is rated to cool or heat 450 to 550 Sq Ft.